salilab/imp_biological_systems/rnapii/README.md

 - `rnapii.combinations.output` gives the indexes into `X_fitting.txt` of each solution.
 - `rnapii.scores` gives the fitting score of each solution.

-# results Analyzing and displaying the results
+## Analyzing and displaying the results

 To convert the output files to pdbs do `../../tools/imppy.sh python ../../modules/multifit2/bin/write_ensemble_models.py 1z5s.asmb.input combinations.output asmb.mdl`